jsjoeio/joeprevite.com/content/2020-06-15-rust-ecosystem-overview/index.md

 ## Overview

 One of the hardest parts of understanding a programming language is setting the boundaries for what you encapsulate as part of and not part of the ecosystem.
-I gathered input from the Facebook OSS Team and my mentors in order to set the criteria for this project.
-You may agree or disagree with some of the areas (which I welcome wholeheartedly in the comments section).
+I gathered input coworkers and mentors in order to set the criteria for this project.
 For our purposes, I choose to limit it to the following areas, which you’ll see below.
 For each section, you can expect:

 - A brief description of how I defined the section
 - Key highlights from the ecosystem for that area of the ecosystem